sergeinov/testsForFiles/README.md

-# Test for "github".
+# Tests.
 Works are with files